Outdoor Research Arete - Women's Review

-The Outdoor Research Arete wins our Top Pick for Backcountry Adventures due to its fantastic breathability and versatile double-glove construction.
+The Outdoor Research Arete wins our favor in the backcountry due to its fantastic breathability and versatile double-glove construction.
 Take it with you on all your backcountry adventures — just avoid wearing it on the really cold days when temperatures drop below freezing.